vladfaust/tele-broadcast.cr/README.md

 ### Worker

-Periodically checks for new broadcasts and handles them:
+The worker periodically checks for new broadcasts and handles them:

 ```crystal
 require "tele-broadcast/worker"